yannbriancon/spring-hibernate-query-utils/README.md

 After managing to fix this problem, I had to find a way to detect it and raise the alarm to avoid any developer to introduce new ones.

-That is why I created Spring Hibernate Query Count to provide an easy way of counting the queries generated in a Spring application using Hibernate.
+That is why I created Spring Hibernate Query Utils to provide an easy way of counting the queries generated in a Spring application using Hibernate.

 If you develop Spring applications using Hibernate, you have probably also encountered performance issues caused by n+1 queries.